deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 1. Go to [https://login.tailscale.com](https://login.tailscale.com).
 2. Sign up using a supported identity provider (Google, Microsoft, GitHub, Apple).
 There is no standalone username/password option.
 An IDP account is required.
 3. Your tailnet is permanently tied to the IDP you sign up with.
 To change it later, you would need to create a new tailnet with a different IDP.
+4. The free plan supports up to 100 devices and 3 users, which is more than sufficient for a typical household.

 ### Install Tailscale on Windows